stdmk/jtelebot/Readme.md

 **xmlTvFileUrl**
 URL to a TV program file in XMLTV (gz) format.
 For /tv command.

+**sberApiRequestTimeoutSeconds**
+Waiting time for response from sber API.

 **saluteSpeechSecret**
 Secret for access for Salute Speech services (synthesis and recognize speech).
 To get a secret go to: https://developers.sber.ru/docs/ru/salutespeech/integration